|

 Reminder: Unless the AU is reasonably certain of the amount and the start date, new income cannot be considered as reasonably anticipated.

-Only the portion of income that the AU reasonably anticipates to receive can be used in the benefit calculation.
+Only the portion of income that the AU reasonably anticipates receiving can be used in the benefit calculation.

 Applicants/Recipients must be advised that if their actual income is less than the anticipated income, a mid-period voluntary report of the decreased income should be made.
 Verification must be provided in order to increase the benefit amount mid-period.